Chitedze Research Station Conservation Agriculture Long-term Trial

 row intercropping: maize with cowpea intercropping

-crop residue management exposure: residues retained
+crop residue management process: residues retained

 planting process: direct seeding